smmd/smmd.github.io/_posts/2023-02-23-ancient-practice-code-review.md

 _"This code is bad.
 Why are you doing a linear search?"_

 Good review:
 _"This code block could be optimized by using a binary search instead of a linear one.
-Applied this would improve performance when searching large data sets."_
+This would improve performance when searching large data sets."_

 In the bad review, there is criticism without proposing alternatives or why the code needs to be improved.
 On the other hand, the good one offers an optimization, explaining why that different approach can improve the function.